derekquinn/bluesky/Readme.md

 ### Coding Keys
 - For a developer like myself, who only uses camelCase in Swift files, sometimes JSON data with `snake_case` presents a threat to my coding style.  `CodingKeys` bridge how we would like to represent data in Swift, with how it is coming in from JSON. `CodingKeys` are nothing more than a creative use for `enum`.

+## The Importance Testing (Swift Unit Tests)
+- Lots of things can go wrong in an application like this, for example JSON parsing exceptions.
+Unit tests can help reassure the product owner that the software is stable, even after major feature additions.
+Everyone likes avoiding bugs in prod!

+### What is a Unit Test?
+- Unit tests are small method-level tests that developers write to prove to themselves that the code is working as expected.

+### Advantages of Unit Testing
+1. **Instant Feedback** - when a developer makes changes to the code, a failing (or passing) test allows us to know instantly if changes have broken some piece of the codebase.
+1. **Lower the cost of regression testing** - Instead of testing the entire app, we can focus on testing new features and leave the rest to automation.
+Of course, this depends on well written tests covering a large portion of the codebase.
+1. **Decrease Debugging Time** - When a unit test fails, we know exactly where to look for a problem.
+No more firing up the debugger, and stepping through thousands of lines of code.
+1. **Deploy with Confidence** - Let's be honest, it just feels good to see a suite of well written unit tests passing before deployment.
+Humans can focus on testing the more complex features and user experience.